-Amazon have introduced a system for that will redirect affiliate links to the Amazon regional website that is nearest for each user.
+Amazon has introduced a system for that will redirect affiliate links to the Amazon regional website that’s nearest for each user.
 I took a peek at how it all works.

 Disclaimer: This website is an Amazon Associate partner.
 This is an informative article about technical details about said partner program.

 Before the introduction of OneLink, Amazon Associates would either have to come up with their own geo-targeting solution or license one of a handful of existing geographically aware redirect services specializing in Amazon affiliate links.

 OneLink is a simple and fast way for Amazon associate partners to unlock affiliate revenue from users in markets they normally don’t reach.
 In my opinion, the feature is over a decade overdue but still very welcome.

 The script boils down to a simple redirect service that only works for Amazon Associates who’ve linked their regional Amazon Associate accounts beforehand.
 The redirect service detects your Amazon Associate “tag” in a link, figures out where the user is located using an IP address based geolocation lookup, and then replaces the associate tracking tag with the appropriate linked tag for the region, before the user is redirected to their local Amazon website.

 Here is an example link that will be redirected to either Amazon.ca, Amazon.fr, Amazon.de , Amazon.it, Amazon.co.jp, Amazon.es, Amazon.co.uk, or to Amazon.com depending on their estimated geographical location:

 The anatomy of this link is quite simple: